Biological Fluids, Fecal Matter, and Gastric & Lung Content

-In the course of studying unknown materials, it is inevitable that questions of identification involving urine, saliva, blood and even fecal matter sometimes arise.
-The identification of gastric contents (i.e., the contents of stomachs) is another specialized field that utilizes information about these materials to draw conclusions about the sequence of events that lead to death or the location in which a death occurred.
-Microtrace scientists have developed specialized expertise in this area through a combination of study, research, teaching, and casework.
+In the course of studying unknown materials, it is inevitable that questions of identification involving urine, saliva, blood, and even fecal matter sometimes arise.
+The identification of gastric (i.e., the contents of stomachs) and lung contents is another specialized field that utilizes information about the solids and fluids within them to draw conclusions about the circumstances, sequence of events that lead to death, or the location in which a death occurred.
+The identification and contents of fecal matter can also provide important information that can be used to substantiate or refute statements or establish facts in cases.
+Microtrace scientists have developed specialized expertise in the study of these substances through a combination of study, research, teaching, and casework.

 Bodily Fluids and Residues